What is 'Tales Of The Moonsea'?

 Looting is allowed, including full looting.
 However the rules about

-PvP and PKing are extensible to looting as well.
-Players consistently
+PvP and PKing are extended to looting as well.
+Looting corpses, for instance, in

-front of the deceased's friends is allowed but akin to theft, and it may
+front of the deceased's friends is allowed, but it may

 have IC consequences.
 Looting someone and logging out to avoid the IC

-consequences of such looting is considered cheating and griefing and may
+consequences of such looting is considered cheating and griefing and will be treated accordingly.

 What are the rules about stealing or picking pockets?

-Similar to those applicable to looting.
-Spamming sleight of hand
+to those applicable to looting.
+Spamming sleight of hand attempts on a

-attempts on a single character or logging off to avoid IC consequences
+single character or logging off to avoid IC consequences of theft are

 Are there any rules about how to make a character?